 - 1. To preserve and protect the district's parks and reserves for the enjoyment of the general public and in consideration of the needs of future generations. - 2.
 To encourage and facilitate the use of reserves for the welfare and enjoyment of the public. - 3.
-To allocate land within the reserves for a variety of sporting, recreational and cultural activities having due regard to the public's right to freedom of entry and access to reserves, and the purpose for which the reserve is classified. - 4.
-To protect, restore and enable carrying out activities to enhance indigenous biodiversity values, ecological connections, and areas of ecological significance in the district's reserves. - 5.
-To have regard to the views of reserve users, reserve committees and the wider community. - 6.
-To acknowledge the value to the community of both active and passive recreation activities on the district's reserves. - 7.
-To recognise the impacts of climate change on reserves and provide for climate change mitigation and adaptation activities on reserves where possible.
+To allocate land within the reserves for a variety of sporting, recreational, ecological and cultural activities having due regard to the public's right to freedom of entry and access to reserves, and the purpose for which the reserve is classified. - 4.
+To have regard to the views of reserve users, reserve committees and the wider community. - 5.
+To acknowledge the value to the community of both active and passive recreation activities on the district's reserves.